 California Buyers Are Afraid Of Their Student Loans

 With all these outstanding balances, it’s no wonder that California buyers are afraid that their student loans will prevent them from qualifying for a mortgage payment.
-Nearly 57% of all millennials (people ages 18-34) have student debts that they are still making payments on.
+Nearly 57% of all millennials (people born between 1981 and 1996) have student debts that they are still making payments on.

 The sixth annual “NeighborWorks America at Home” survey reported that a “steady and significant” number of millennials are concerned with how their student debt will impact their ability to own.

 Student debt plays a large role in determining a California buyer’s debt-to-income ratio (DTI).
 DTI determines how much a buyer spends on recurring expenses (home payments, student loans, car payments, etc.) and how much income a buyer earns each month.
 Most lenders in California recommend that buyers stay within a 45% – 50% DTI limit.

 There are ways Californias buyers can improve their qualification strength and credit – even if they have student loans.

 - Consistent payments: The first is to lower their DTI by making consistent, on-time payments towards their student loans.

 - Save for a down payment: Buyers should plan for when they would like to purchase a home and build a budget around that timeline.
 Making a budget and planning early will set them up for success later when they begin house hunting.